 Tammy Van was the Office Manager for Cob Cottage Company for 4 years.
 She is now the Cob Cottage Company online Coordinator and world-cob-networker, and has co-instructed workshops with various instructors including four in Bandon with Bernhard!
 She is your host, and the founder of the SustainableU program.

 Our team will also include our amazing cooks who will make sure you are well fed three meals a day.
 There is not enough we can say about them and their amazing skills.
 You will NOT be hungry, and everyone will have an opportunity throughout the week to work with them in the kitchen to learn some of their tasty secrets, a highlight of the week for many!

 We will also be joined by Bob Van who makes it all happen behind-the-scenes, making sure the material components are ready when we are and happy to share woodworking, electrical, plumbing and patience with anyone wanting to learn.
 Our onsite interns and residents will help along the way, share knowledge and inspire others with their own life's journeys.

 Here at the SustainableU complex in Bandon, Oregon we continue to build infastructure for a growing sustainable education center.
 Currently there are now 7 cob buildings and a large cob courtyard gathering space; two community space buildings remodeled with natural materials including cob, balecob, light straw clay, adobe and strawbale; and a large communal kitchen made of balecob and load bearing strawbale.
-This year's project is TBD (we have several options at this time - it will either be a small stand alone cottage or a garage/storage space).
+This year's project is TBD (we have several options at this time - it will either be a small stand alone cottage or a multi building SPA space complete with a small sauna).
 This is not just an opportunity to learn cob and natural building but to co-create something even greater for the future good of those who come next.
 Your participation in this project will continue to inspire others for years.
 You are not coming to just learn ABOUT cob and natural building, but learning FROM cob and natural building.
 We hope you can join us.